This post will take you through how to set up a WooCommerce loyalty program for your store.

 My Points Area

-As a customer, when you view your My Account area there will be a new page called My Points which consists of three sections: Points Balance, Points History and Redeem Points.
+Furthermore, as a customer, when you view your My Account area, there will be a new page called My Points.
+This, then, features three sections: Points Balance, Points History, and Redeem Points.

 Get Started

-To start a loyalty program for your store you’ll need the Loyalty Program for WooCommerce plugin which will do wonders for your store’s growth.
+To initiate a loyalty program for your store, you’ll first need the Loyalty Program for WooCommerce plugin.
+This plugin can work wonders for your store’s growth.
+In this article, we have highlighted some of the key features of this plugin that you shouldn’t overlook:

 Click here to get the Loyalty Program plugin as well as see a full rundown of features available.